-Type of instal. : Diesel, 6-cylinders, freshwater cooled, inboard
+Type of instal. : Diesel, 3-cylinders, freshwater cooled

 HULL & STRUCTURE

 The vessel was inspected while afloat.
 Hull construction material is molded fiberglass.
-Deck and above deck structures are constructed of molded fiberglass.
+Deck is constructed of teak planks over molded fiberglass and above deck structures are constructed of molded fiberglass.
 Coring is unknown.
 Bulkheads are constructed of plywood.
-Overall condition of the hull structure appears satisfactory with no fractures or delamination of fiberglass tabbings sighted.
-The vessel’s weight is 57,000 lbs. *.
-Exterior rails and hardware appear satisfactory.
-Masts, mast steps, standing rigging and chain plates, where visible, appear satisfactory.
-Lower standing rigging has been replaced and the client reportedly has order the mechanical fittings for replacement of the remaining standing rigging.
-He intends to have all standing rigging replaced prior to cruising.
-Cosmetic condition of vessel appears satisfactory externally and satisfactory internally.
-Vessel’s external colors are white with green stripes.
-Below waterline through hull fittings appear satisfactory with no significant corrosion but the unused through hull to starboard of the rudder is not capped.
-The vessel is equipped with one manual and two electric / automatic bilge pumps that appear satisfactory but the automatic switches were not tested.
-The bilge is holding minimal standing water.
+Overall condition of the hull structure appears good.
+The vessel’s weight is unknown.
+Exterior rails and hardware appear good.
+Mast, mast step, standing rigging and chain plates, where visible, appear satisfactory, age of standing rigging is unknown.
+Cosmetic condition of vessel appears satisfactory – good externally and good internally.
+Vessel’s external colors are white.
+Below waterline through hull fittings appear satisfactory.
+The vessel is equipped with one manual and one electric / automatic bilge pump that appear satisfactory and the bilge is holding minimal water.
 The ventilation system consists of natural ventilation and appears satisfactory.
-General housekeeping appears satisfactory.
+General housekeeping appears good.